brian0641/BasisCashGuide/basis-cash-guide.md

 The price of one BAB, in DAI, is: `(oracle_price)^2`.

 Since BAC is burnt to generate BAB, it might be easier to think of the BAB price in terms of BAC.
-For each BAC burnt, the amount of BAB receied is: `1/oracle_price`.
+For each BAC burnt, the amount of BAB received is: `1/oracle_price`.

 If BAC is trading below one, and you believe that the protocol will work and BAC will eventually get back to parity, you have two options as a trader: